Muhibur Rahman Muhib

-Muhibur Rahman Muhib is a politician from Patuakhali District of Bangladesh.
-He was elected a member of parliament from Patuakhali-4 in 2018 Bangladeshi general election.
+Muhibur Rahman Muhib (born 18 January 1957) is a politician from Patuakhali District of Bangladesh.
+He is a former Jatiya Sangsad member representing the Patuakhali-4 constituency during 2018–2024.

 Career

 Muhibur Rahman Muhib was the principal of Alhaj Jalal Uddin Degree College, Dhulasar, Kalapara, Patuakhali.
 He is serving as the Social Welfare Secretary of Kalapara Upazila Awami League and a member of the Central Committee of Bangladesh Awami Jubo League.
-He is the vice president of Patuakhali district Awami League.
+He is the vice president of the Awami League chapter in Patuakhali district.

-He was elected as a member of parliament from Patuakhali-4 constituency as a candidate of Bangladesh Awami League in the Eleventh Parliamentary Election of 2018.
+He was elected as a member of parliament from Patuakhali-4 constituency as a candidate of Bangladesh Awami League in the Eleventh Parliamentary Election in 2018.